Modes

 Dorian

-The same as Aeolian (minor), except with a sharpened 6th, making it sound a little bit less dark
+The same as Aeolian (minor), except with a natural 6th, making it sound a little bit less dark

 Dorian is commonly found in funk, where it is more common that Aeolian.